roiAttia/XYZReader/README.md

 ## Goals for this Project
 Through this project I learned:
 - The fundamentals of Android design.
-- How to Apply Material Design guidelines to an mobile application.
+- How to Apply Material Design guidelines to a mobile application.
 - Separate an interface into surfaces.
 - Effectively use transitions and motion.